Dhenkanal District, Odisha

 List of Tehsils in Dhenkanal District

 Dhenkanal District is divided into 8 Tehsils for administrative and revenue purposes.
 In total, there are 1,261 villages under these tehsils.
-The table below lists each tehsil along with village count and geographical area.
+The table below lists each tehsil along with village count and area.

 Sl.
 No.TehsilVillagesArea (km²)